 - 1/4 cup reserved cooking liquid from the farro

 - Step 1: Place the water in a medium heavy-bottomed pot and bring to a boil.
 Add the salt, garlic, bay leaf and grains.
 Reduce heat to medium and simmer uncovered for 30 minutes, until tender but still al dente.
 Drain well, remove the garlic and bay leaf and reserve 1/4 cup of the cooking liquid.

-- Step 2: Heat a large non-stick skillet to medium-high heat.
+- Step 2: Heat a large non-stick skillet over medium-high heat.
 Add the butter.
-As soon as the butter is melted, add the olive oil and syrup.
+As soon as the butter has melted, add the olive oil and syrup.
 Stir well and add the Brussels sprouts.
 Sauté for 6 to 7 minutes until golden-brown, stirring only from time to time.
 Add the shallots and sauté for 2 more minutes until softened.
-Add the garlic, salt and pepper and sauté for an additional 30 seconds, until the garlic has released its flavor but has not browned.
+Add the garlic, salt and pepper and sauté for an additional 30 seconds until the garlic has released its flavor, but don’t let it brown.
 Add the pistachios, farro and reserved cooking liquid.
 Toss well and sauté for a few seconds only.
 Transfer to a serving bowl and serve immediately.